Illex coindetii: Ecology and biology

 Illex coindetii inhabit muddy, sandy, and silty bottoms often in association with sea pens of the genus Funiculina.
 Larger and smaller individuals are more often found in deeper and shallower waters respectively, but otherwise the adults and juveniles share the same depth range.
 Some populations have been observed to exhibit migration into shallower waters during spring and deeper waters in the winter.
-Illex coindetii also exhibit diel vertical migration, daily movements in which the squids stay in deeper waters during the day and move up the water column during night to feed.
+Illex coindetii also exhibit diel vertical migration, daily movements in which the squids stay in deeper waters during the day and move up the water column during night.

 The dominant prey of Illex coindetii includes fish, crustaceans (particularly krill in some populations), and other cephalopods.
 Occasional prey include arrow worms and tunicates.
 They are known to engage in cannibalism.

 The ratio between males and females in Illex coindetii is roughly 1:1.
 The species spawns throughout the year, though seasonal peaks have been observed in spring and summer in some areas.
 Males produce from 81 to 1,555 spermatophores, varying in length between 1.4 and 3.8 cm.
 Larger males produce a greater amount and larger-sized spermatophores.
 Females may mate more than once and it is estimated that they contain a maximum of 800,000 eggs (both mature and immature) in their ovaries.

 Eggs have been observed in buoyant gelatinous spheres averaging one meter in diameter.
 Each egg is around 0.8 to 1.3 mm in diameter.
 They hatch 10 to 14 days after being laid.
 The paralarvae are active swimmers and have a mantle length of up to 1.4 mm.
 Like other members of the family Ommastrephidae, the paralarvae exhibit distinctive fused tentacles called the "proboscis".
 It is characteristically 50 to 75% of the mantle lengths of the paralarvae.
 The proboscis begins to divide into the pair of tentacles once the paralarvae reach a mantle length of 4 mm.